 To sell your home faster, clean everything and take great photos.
 The quality of pictures on your house listing can make or break the sale since buyers usually start their search online.
 Another secret to getting a quick sale is to remove your family photos and memorabilia.
 Depersonalizing the home helps prospective buyers see it as their home, not yours.

 Before you accept an offer to sell your home, make sure you have another living space lined up.
-You don't want to end up homeless.
-Family and friends may let you stay with them for a short period if you're in a tight spot.
+Family and friends may let you stay with them for a short period if you’re in a tight spot.
 Otherwise, look for a less expensive place to rent until you get back on your feet.

 4. Mortgage Your Home

-Tapping into your home's equity can be a quick way to get cash.
-Lenders don't generally lend more than 80% of the home's value without requiring you to buy mortgage insurance.
+Tapping into your home’s equity can be a quick way to get cash to pay down your emergency medical bills.
+Lenders don’t generally lend more than 80% of the home’s value without requiring you to buy mortgage insurance.
 If you owe more than 80% of the value of your home after a mortgage, mortgage insurance would be another monthly cost you must pay.
-If you've had your home for a while, it might be enough to pay your medical bills in full without worrying about mortgage insurance.
+If you’ve had your home for a while, it might be enough to pay your medical bills in full without worrying about mortgage insurance.

 A mortgage is a relatively simple process.
 You could have the funds to pay off your balance in about 30 days.
 Using a mortgage to pay your medical debt doesn’t reduce the amount you owe.
 However, it can transition your big medical balances into affordable fixed monthly payments over a set period.